-The data provided by the Exchange describes a valuable service that delivers considerable price improvement in a transparent and wellregulated environment.
-The Program represents just a fraction of retail orders, most of which are executed offexchange by a wide range of order handling services that have considerably more market share and which operate pursuant to different rules and regulatory requirements.
-BX found no data or received any customer feedback that indicated any negative impact of the Program on overall market quality.
+The data provided by the Exchange describes a valuable service that delivers some price improvement in a transparent and well-regulated environment.
+The Program represents just a fraction of retail orders, most of which are executed off-exchange by a wide range of order handling services that have considerably more market share and which operate pursuant to different rules and regulatory requirements.
+BX found no data or received any customer feedback that indicated any negative impact of the Program on overall market quality or for retail investors.